STEllAR-GROUP/tutorials/cscs2017/session4/README.md

 * `--hpx:list-parcel-ports`: Lists which parcelports are available and enabled
 * Use the INI configuration to explicitly disable/enable Parcelports:
     * `-Ihpx.parcel.tcp.enable=0` will disable the TCP parcelport
+    * `-Ihpx.parcel.mpi.enable=0`
+    * `-Ihpx.parcel.libfabric.enable=0`

+* Note libfabric stable but still experimental and only supported on daint with assistence from JB
+    * Users wanted for large scale runs of libfabric PP.

 ---
 ## Debugging options